Aggravated DUI Criminal Defense Attorney to Fight your South Florida Charge

-CONSEQUENCES OF AN AGGRAVATED DUI IN FORT LAUDERDALE
+CONSEQUENCES OF AN AGGRAVATED DUI IN FLORIDA

 A basic DUI - where no one is injured, nothing is damaged, and it’s your first-time DUI - is a second-degree misdemeanor.
 This means that there’s a maximum of 6 months in jail.
 With an aggravated DUI, however, there’s a range of penalties depending on the actual charge.